Mathijs de Weerdt

 - Organizing Committee (scholarship chair) of the International Joint Conference on Autonomous Agents and Multiagent Systems (AAMAS) in 2014

-- PC member of several workshops, mainly at AAMAS and ICAPS.
+- PC member of several other conferences and workshops

 - Organizer of the multiagent planning workshop (at AAMAS'07 and ICAPS'08)

-- Research fellow of both the Research School for Transport, Infrastructures, and Logistics (TRAIL)
+- Research fellow of the Research School for Transport, Infrastructures, and Logistics (TRAIL)

 - Research fellow of the School for Information and Knowledge Systems (SIKS)